stex-docto/SOTA/README.md

-# Open Talk Session App
+# Simple Open Talk App

 A Progressive Web App (PWA) for organizing and participating in open talk sessions.
 Built with TypeScript, React, and Firebase, following hexagonal architecture principles.